 Introduction to Science I and II applies the scientific method and use of metrics to a variety of investigations in a variety of scientific fields.
-During 7th grade Introduction to Science I this integrated course explores concepts in earth science, ecology, and planetary science.
-During 8th grade Introduction to Science II this integrated course explores concepts in genetics, physics, and chemistry.
+Introduction to Science I explores concepts in earth science, ecology, and planetary science.
+Introduction to Science II explores concepts in genetics, physics, and chemistry.
 Both courses include experimentation, reading, notes, discussion, and projects as part of the curriculum.
-Organizational expectations include the keeping of notes and activities in a science notebook and being able to organize a lab report
+Organizational expectations include the keeping of notes and activities in a science notebook and being able to organize a lab report.